AishikDasgupta/Report_Generator/README.md

 If you possess the wisdom of Merlin and have spells, enhancements, or even tales of magical creatures related to this project, don't hesitate to open an enchanted issue or conjure a pull request.
 Your contributions are welcomed from every corner of the mystical world!

 ## 📄 Scroll of License
 This project is protected by the ancient and benevolent MIT License.
-Dive into the LICENSE scroll to unveil its ancient words.
+Dive into the LICENSE(mailto:https://github.com/AishikDasgupta/Report_Generator/blob/main/LICENSE) scroll to unveil its ancient words.

 ## 📧 Contact the Sorcerer
 For inquiries, feedback, or a friendly chat about your latest potion-making experiments, you can reach out to Your Name.